Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/TESTING.md

 ### User Story 5.2

-- User Story 5.2: Edit Review - As a regular user I can edit a review by uploading a review image, updating the Film name, updating the review title, Updating the selected category, Updating the review description, and editing the rating.
+- User Story 5.2: Edit Review - As a regular/admin user I can edit a review by uploading a review image, updating the Film name, updating the review title, Updating the selected category, Updating the review description, and editing the rating.

 ### Test case steps 5.2